everoute/everoute/README.md

 leverages [Open vSwitch](https://www.openvswitchd.org/) as the networking data plane.

-Everoute mainly focuses the networking and security controlling, it can be integrated with Kubernetes cloud native platform, virtualization platform, private cloud, public cloud and even hybrid cloud easily.
+Everoute mainly focuses on the networking and security controlling, it can be integrated with Kubernetes cloud native platform, virtualization platform, private cloud, public cloud and even hybrid cloud easily.